What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Integration and Closure

 Sessions typically end with integration time—allowing your system to process and settle into any shifts that occurred during the work.
 This prevents overwhelm and supports lasting change.
-Often times my clients tell me that they walk out the door feeling reorganized internally.
+Often times my clients tell me that they walk out the door feeling reorganized internally, and better resourced for the challenges they are facing.

 Benefits of Somatic Trauma Therapy